codemonument/deno_event_bus_core/Readme.md

 });
 ```

-## Todos
+## Todos in this Repo

+1. Add test for event-bus.rxjs.ts
-1. Add Code from event-bus-nx package for rx version
+2. Add Code from event-bus-nx package for rx version (esp.
+EventBus Callback Group)
-2. Rewrite tests for deno
+3. Rewrite tests for deno
-3. Check if anything still works
+4. Check if anything still works

 ## Considerations